 Starry Night Theatre, Inc. was born on March 22, 2001.
-Starry Night is a non-profit, tax exempt 501(c)(3) Arts and Education organization.
-The mission of Starry Night Theatre is to protect and preserve the Ghostlight Theatre at 170 Schenck Street in North Tonawanda NY., and to produce quality and meaningful theatre experiences for all ages.
+Starry Night is a non-profit, tax-exempt 501(c)(3) Arts and Education organization.
+The mission of Starry Night Theatre is to protect and preserve the Ghostlight Theatre at 170 Schenck Street in North Tonawanda, New York, and to produce quality and meaningful theatre experiences for all ages.
 The name Starry Night comes from the Vincent Van Gogh painting of the same title.
 You can see the extraordinary painting displayed on the wall under the balcony of the Ghostlight Theatre.
-Van Gogh painted "Starry Night" the same year the church was built, 1889.
+Van Gogh painted Starry Night the same year the church was built: 1889.

 On a rainy Halloween in 1889, the cornerstone was laid for the Evangelical Friedens Church of North Tonawanda at the corner of Schenck and Vandervoort Streets.
 On September 1, 1890, the Church was completed.
-Designed by George Fischer of the Gombert & Thompson Company, the church featured an 80 foot steeple and could seat 400.
+Designed by George Fischer of the Gombert & Thompson Company, the church featured an 80-foot steeple and could seat 400.
 The bell, purchased from the First Presbyterian Church of Buffalo, was cast by the Meenely Foundry in West Troy, New York in 1851.
 It weighs 2,800 pounds and the diameter at its mouth is 52 inches.
 In 1918, a Hope Jones organ, built by the Wurlitzer Company, was installed.
 In June 2000, the Frieden's United Church of Christ Congregation moved into their new home in Amherst.